Two-factor authentication (MFA)

 Where it applies

-On SlugBase Cloud, the web app lives under /app (for example https://slugbase.app/app/profile for Profile and https://slugbase.app/app/mfa for the MFA challenge after login).
-OIDC and email/password flows both respect MFA when it is enabled on your user.
+On SlugBase Cloud, the web app lives under /app (for example https://slugbase.app/app/profile for Profile and https://slugbase.app/app/mfa for the MFA challenge after password login when MFA is enabled).

 Setup, backup codes, API tokens